COMMISSIONS & COMMITTEES

 Audrey Maskery, Council Liaison

 Patrice Klein (co-Chair)

 Joli A. McCathran

 WOODS COMMITTEE NEWS

-Next Meeting: Monday, October 1, 2018; 7:30 p.m. in the Council Room.
+Next Meeting: Monday, December 3, 2018; 7:30 p.m. in the Council Room.
 The January meeting will be on the 7th.
 All are welcome to attend.
 Meetings are on the 1st Monday of each month.
-The Woods Committee will sponsor a workday for Trail Maintenance in the East...
+The Woods Committee sponsored an Informational Meeting for Town residents on...